 The day before each event by 1500 hours the team captain shall inform the organizer of the order of the competitors in each particular event.
-The organiser provides a simple form for each event to filled out and handed back by each Nation at the stated time.
+The organizer provides a simple form for each event to filled out and handed back by each Nation at the stated time (or earlier).

 In swimming, the order of competitors is informed accordingly to the supposed swimming times: the best is placed last.
-In ball event it shall state what circuit the competitors will use (clockwise or counter clockwise circuit)
+In ball event it shall state what circuit the competitors will use (clockwise or counterclockwise circuit).

 In obstacle run and orienteering the starting order is determined by drawing of the lots within the teams.
-This drawing of lots is prepared by the organiser and performed by the Jury.
+This drawing of lots is prepared by the organizer and performed by the Jury.

-3.3 RESULTS
+3.3.
+RESULTS